 Sciences Po researchers pursue research activities in research centres or in crosscutting programmes, and are affiliated to a department by their discipline.

-Bringing together over two hundred researchers, Sciences Po’s research centres generate new approaches and new knowledge in law, economics, history, political science and sociology.
+Bringing together over 250 researchers, Sciences Po’s research centres generate new approaches and new research in law, economics, history, political science and sociology.

 The CDSP (UMS 828) provides documented and scientifically validated socio-political data for research by archiving, disseminating, and contributing to international survey programs.
 It also supports training in data collection and analysis.

 CEE’s (UMR 8239) projects combine basic and applied research, and focus on four main areas: a crosscutting approach to European studies; the cross-links between participation, democracy and government; election analyses: new paradigms and tools; the restructuring of the state and public action.

 The CERI (UMR 7050) analyses foreign societies, international relations, and political, social, and economic phenomena across the world from a comparative and historical perspective.

 CEVIPOF (UMR 7048) research focuses on two main areas.
 The first includes political attitudes, behaviour and parties; the second involves political thought and the history of ideas.

 The Centre for History (EA 113) research has evolved over time to focus on five major topics: arts, knowledge and culture; wars, conflicts and violence; states, institutions and societies; the political and cultural history of contemporary France; from local to global: international history and its levels.

 The CRIS is a broad-based, comparative research center in sociology.
 Researchers at the OSC investigate social dynamics in contemporary societies, particularly urban, school and gender inequalities, stratification and social mobility, and ethnoracial or social segregation.